 There are several other airports in Poland, all with which have at least one flight a day to and from Warsaw.
 Some of them also have international flights.
 Krakow’s John Paul II-Balice Airport is Poland’s second busiest, with flights to London, Frankfurt, Paris, Chicago, Newark and Tel Aviv, among others.
 Gdansk has direct flights to Copenhagen, Frankfurt, and Stockholm, Katowice has links to Dusseldorf and Frankfurt, Poznan has flights to Copenhagen, Dusseldorf and Vienna, and from Wroclaw you can get to Copenhagen, Frankfurt and Munich.
 (On domestic flights, apart from a Gdansk-Krakow service, all flights are to and from Warsaw only).

 Passport holders of other countries will still get their passports stamped, and may be asked to provide evidence of a return ticket or that they have sufficient funds for their stay.
 This is unlikely though.
-It’s always a good idea to contact the Polish in your home country to check that you don’t need to obtain a visa prior to your arrival.
-As of May 2004 Americans, Canadians, Aussies and Kiwis didn’t, but this can change.
+It’s always a good idea to contact the Polish authority in your home country to check that you don’t need to obtain a visa prior to your arrival.
+As per May 2004 Americans, Canadians, Aussies and Kiwis didn’t, but this can change.

 If you’re not in the mood for flying, or aren’t travelling from as far afield, Poland also has fairly good international train links, especially to Germany.
 From Warsaw there are direct trains to, among others, Berlin, Bratislava, Budapest, Cologne, Dresden, Kiev, Moscow, Prague, and Vienna.
 Krakow has trains to Berlin, Dresden, Frankfurt and Liepzig as well as Bratislava, Budapest, Prague and Vienna.
 Other options include Wroclaw, from where you can go to Berlin, Dresden, Frankfurt and Prague, Szcezecin which is linked to Berlin, and Poznan which has trains to Cologne and fast express service to Berlin, which take around 3 hours.
 Some of these trains are over-night services; trains in Poland aren’t particularly fast, a result of the poor condition of the track in some areas, but they are pretty comfortable.

-Food and Drink
+Food and Drink in Poland

 Polish cuisine does not have a particularly enviable reputation, an inaccurate picture fuelled mainly by 1970s and 80s stereotypes when under the communists one of Europe’s most fertile countries suffered from food shortages.
 The truth is that Poland’s position between Eastern and Western Europe, and influences from her neighbours make Polish food far more cosmopolitan and varied than you might imagine.
 Yes, the Poles are big pork eaters, but they’re also into fish (especially fresh water, like trout or carp), duck, and most other types of game.
 And yes, potatoes and similar root vegetables are popular, but they’re used imaginatively; in winter try a hot beetroot broth (barszcz) to warm you up, in summer a cold beetroot and sour cream soup (chlodnik) will cool you down; the Poles take their soups seriously.
 Other Polish specialities include dumplings (pierogi) which can be stuffed with cheese, mushrooms, meat, a combination of all three, or fruit.
 Mushrooms are also extremely popular in Poland (Poland’s vast forests have many varieties of edible mushrooms).
 Deserts include pancakes, cheesecake, and ice cream.